 Think About Space

-Baby doesn’t take up much room–but their gear does!
+Baby might take up much room–but their gear does.
 Prioritize the essentials, and consider what you might be able to buy or rent when you get there.
 (For example, it can be much more efficient to pack diapers just for the travel portion of your trip and plan to buy more when you arrive at your destination than to take up half your luggage space with diapers and wipes).

 Pack More Clothes Than You Think You’ll Need